Sonali-Panda237/Sonali-Panda237/README.md

 Hi there!
 Sonali here.
 I am trying to learn git.
-I am interested in other technologies like Java and Javascript
+I am also interested in other technologies like Java and Javascript.